paps/api-store/store/DEV/LinkedIn Profile Scraper DEV/LinkedIn Profile Scraper DEV.md

 - **Session cookie**: Your session cookie from LinkedIn.
 - **Spreadsheet URL**: The link of a Google Spreadsheet with LinkedIn profile URLs in it.
+- **Save the profile picture/screenshot**: If you want to download the profile picture or take a screenshot of the page.
+Note that you won't be able to download all the files as a zip if you have more than 1000 files.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_